 El 12

 If there is a bar that most epitomizes the spirit of Chueca, El 12 is it.
-Part bar, part club it is one of the most popular bars in Chueca.
-You can find all types of LGTBQ+ people here, from bears to twinks to muscle bunnies.
-It plays with a bit of everything from drag shows to iconic local DJs.
-There are either comfy couches to take in the atmosphere at the front, or a small but lively dance floor at the back – each with their own bar.
-Open till 3am, on weekdays it is THE place to be – check out Thursday nights especially for a palpable Chueca style atmosphere.
-At the weekends it gets busy enough to warrant a queue outside and is a great pre-club location to meet fun focused guys.
-There’s even a quaint darkroom discreetly tucked behind the toilets downstairs, to take any new found friends you might make upstairs.
+Part bar, part club, it is one of the most popular bars in Chueca.
+You can find all types of LGBTQ+ people here, from bears to twinks to muscle bunnies.
+It offers a bit of everything, from drag shows to iconic local DJs.
+There are either comfy couches at the front to take in the atmosphere or a small but lively dance floor at the back—each with its own bar.
+Open till 3 a.m., on weekdays it is THE place to be—check out Thursday nights especially for a palpable Chueca-style atmosphere.
+On weekends, it gets busy enough to warrant a queue outside and is a great pre-club location to meet fun-focused guys.
+There’s even a quaint darkroom discreetly tucked behind the toilets downstairs, perfect for any newfound friends you might make upstairs.

 D´Mystic

 This pleasant lounge bar just off the main plaza is as cozy as it gets in Chueca.
-You’ll find plenty of sitting room – included cushioned seats by the windows at the back.
-D´Mystic is perfect for groups who want to just hang out, sip cocktails, check out hot guys and enjoy some quality conversation without having to shout over loud music.
-That’s not to say it isn’t lively and especially during the weekends it fills with a mixed crowd enjoying some pre-drinks.
+You’ll find plenty of seating room—including cushioned seats by the windows at the back.
+D’Mystic is perfect for groups who want to hang out, sip cocktails, check out hot guys, and enjoy some quality conversation without having to shout over loud music.
+That’s not to say it isn’t lively; especially during the weekends, it fills with a mixed crowd enjoying some pre-drinks.

 Image credit.
 La Kama